ejaffee01/Team4/Projects/P1/README.md

 ### eatCookie(String Name)

 - **Type**: `() -> JComponent`
 - **Description**: The method controls Pacman eating a cookie.
-When the function is able to successfully update display to eat a cookie it returns the Cookie component that has been eaten, otherwise it returns null.
+This method checks if the objects at PacMan's current location include `Map.Type.COOKIE`, and deletes that cookie from all relevant fields in the Map class.
+This method returns `null` if it cannot successfully delete the cookie, or the JComponent associated with the cookie otherwise.

 ```java
  //cookie NOT at location (4,6)
  //pacman at location (4,6)
  Map.eatCookie("pacman") -> null
 ```
-- **testMapEatCookie()**: (DESCRIPTION HERE)
+- **testMapEatCookie()**: This test initalizes PacMan at (1,1) with the default map configuration and asserts that the return value of `Map.eatCookie` is not null.